eStation2/CS-Installer/README.md

-# Climate Station - Python 3.8.10 in Docker
+# Climate Station - Python 3.12 in Docker
 ## Introduction

-This installation contains the Climate Station code (from the master branch) converted to Python 3.7 or higher For the database PostgreSQL 12 is used, for which the code had to be adapted to the latest version of SQLAlchemy.
+This installation contains the Climate Station code converted to Python 3.12.
+For the database PostgreSQL 17 is used.

 ## Software requirements
 The Climate Station (CS) installer needs the following software packages to be installed on the host machine:

-•	Docker engine (version 19.03+)
+•	Docker engine (version 28.03+)

-•	Docker compose (version 1.29+)

 •	Git (version 2.22+)